Skip to main content

 • Ensure stems aren’t touching to prevent chipping

-Avoid these common mistakes: extreme temperature changes, abrasive scrubbers, and overcrowding in the dishwasher.
+These are among common pitfalls: drastic temperature variation, abrasive scrubbers, and overloading the dishwasher.

 Frequently Asked Questions